lucksei/k8s-submissions-chapter2/README.md

 ### 4.7.
 Baby steps to GitOps

 > **IMPORTANT NOTE**: I misread the instruction and implemented GitOps first on the "project", the exercise said to do "log-output" first.
 I'm sorry for the confusion.
 Therefore this part is basically the full "project" work, copy and pasted and modified to work with the "exercises/log-output".
-Since most of the work and instructions are the same, i left all on 4.8 since its there where I made all the changes and tests.
+Because most of the work and instructions are the same, i left all documentation on 4.8 since it's where I made all the changes and tested everything.
 This section is for reference only.
+But all requirements for 4.7 are met.

 ### 4.8.
 The project, step 24

-> **IMPORTANT NOTE**: I missread the instruction and implemented GitOps first on the "project", the exercise said to do "log-output" first.
-I'm sorry for the confusion.

 Installing ArgoCD in the cluster [Getting Started](https://argo-cd.readthedocs.io/en/stable/getting_started/)